 Your body's total volume of blood, equaling 4 to 6 L, passes through your heart every minute during rest.
 Changes in cardiac output during exercise increase blood cycling rate up to 25 L per minute in active individuals and 35 L per minute in elite athletes, says the American Council on Exercise.

 Heart health and exercise performance are regulated by your cardiac output ability.
 Understanding cardiac output during activity enables informed exercise decisions.

 Video of the Day

 According to the American Council on Exercise, cardiac output is the amount of blood flowing out of your heart per minute.
 Cardiac output is calculated by multiplying heart rate in beats per minute by stroke volume in mL.
 Direct measurement of cardiac output requires invasive measurements in a clinical setting.
-The book “Anatomy and Physiology” by Kenneth Saladin defines typical resting cardiac output as 5,250 mL per minute for adults.
+However, the University of Michigan provides an equation for cardio output — Cardiac output = stroke volume × heart rate — that doctors typically use.

 Adaptations to Exercise

 Cardiac output adapts throughout a training program.
 A 2017 American Diabetes Association study that looked at 53 adolescents with Type 1 diabetes concluded that exercise training improves the cardiac output and exercise capacity by increasing the functions of the left ventricle.
 Therefore, your heart can maintain a high cardiac output with less effort.
 Most improvement to cardiac output is contributed to increased stroke volume.
 Positive adaptations occur in as little as three months of aerobic training.

 Enhancing cardiac output allows you to maintain lower heart rates during physical activity.
 For example, at the start of a program you may have a heart rate of 150 beats per minute while running at a 6 mph pace.
 After three or more months of training increased cardiac output enables you to sustain the same running intensity at a lower heart rate such as 125 beats per minute.